Skip To Main Content

 Over the past few months, we have been collecting feedback from DCSD families, students and staff about what they believe should be included in our school district's student communication-device use policy.
 Thank you to the community members who have completed surveys and attended meetings on this important topic.

 DCSD has used community and staff feedback as well as research to develop a draft policy on Student Communication Device Use in Schools.
-The DCSD Board of Education conducted a first reading of the policy at its January 27, 2026 meeting.
+The DCSD Board of Education conducted a first reading of the policy at its January 27, 2026, meeting.
 The community was encouraged to provide feedback on the draft policy, and that feedback was considered by the Board prior to its second reading of the policy on March 3.
+The final version was approved at the Board's April 21 meeting.

 On this webpage, you can find more information about the community feedback received about student communication-device use in schools, including survey results, as well as review a draft of the policy.